Topics on this page

-In cases involving constructive desertion, the court will take into account the following factors:
+For constructive desertion cases, the court will consider the following factors:

-If you are considering leaving the home, before you leave, make sure you consider the following:
+If you are thinking about leaving the home, before you leave, consider the following:

 If your spouse has left the home without cause and you want to use actual desertion as a ground for divorce, remember the following: